rwash/rwash.github.io/about.md

 think about their interactions with computers, and their interactions with other people through computers, with a particular focus on cyber-security and collaborative systems.
-His research has won numerous awards, including the Impact award at SOUPS for significant long-term impact on the usable security, privacy research and practice and a Google Security and Privacy Research award, and an NSF CAREER award.
+His research has won numerous awards, including the Impact award at SOUPS for significant long-term impact on the usable security and privacy research and practice, a Google Security and Privacy Research award, and an NSF CAREER award.
 His work is supported by over $2 million from the US National Science Foundation.
-He completed his PhD at the School of Information at the University of Michigan.
-Prior to studying information, Rick completed his masters degree in Computer Science from the University of Michigan, and his bachelors degree in Computer Science from Case Western Reserve University.
+He completed his PhD at the School of Information at the University of Michigan.  <!-- Prior to studying information, Rick completed his masters degree in Computer Science from the University of Michigan, and his bachelors degree in Computer Science from Case Western Reserve University. -->

 <!--
 ### Longer Life Story